Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Discussion

 Our study demonstrates the effectiveness of leveraging LLMs to invent and implement compiler fuzzing mutators.
 With carefully designed prompts and systematic validation mechanisms, \ourtool functions as a fully automated, end-to-end framework, offering a compelling alternative or complement to manually crafted mutators.
 It can generate a large number of mutators at relatively low cost, significantly reducing human effort and enabling scalable mutation design.

 Despite these advantages, our evaluation also reveals several key limitations.
-First, only about 30\% of the valid mutators fully adhere to their intended specifications.
+First, only about 40\% of the valid mutators fully adhere to their intended specifications.
 Among those that triggered confirmed bugs, about 65\% were correctly implemented.
 This suggests that while imperfect mutators may still uncover bugs by chance, higher implementation accuracy generally correlates with better bug-finding effectiveness.
 Improving the semantic fidelity of generated mutators remains a critical direction for future work.
-Moreover, many invalid mutators fail due to deprecated APIs, likely inherited from legacy training data.
-To enhance correctness, future work could explore symbolic reasoning or reinforcement learning and fine-tune models on modern code.
+Additionally, our analysis of invalid mutators shows that many failures stem from the use of deprecated APIs—likely a result of legacy patterns present in the LLM's training corpus.
+Future work should explore techniques to proactively detect and avoid such outdated constructs during generation, such as compiler warning filtering, specification-grounded constraints, or fine-tuning on modern codebases.